-The credit facility has a financial covenant, whereby the Corporation's ratio of Net Senior Debt to EBITDA shall not exceed 3.00:1.00 (1.79:1.00 as at March 31, 2020).
-The EBITDA used in the covenant calculation is net loss and comprehensive loss for an annualized period adjusted for lease payments, non-cash items, non-recurring transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions.
-The Net Senior Debt used in the covenant calculation includes bank debt and working capital deficit, if any.
-As at March 31, 2020, the Corporation was compliant with all covenants in the credit agreement.
-Refer to note 2 "Matters Relating to the COVID-19 Pandemic" for additional information.
+The financial covenant, whereby the Corporation's ratio of Net Senior Debt to EBITDA shall not exceed 3.00:1.00, was removed effective June 19, 2020.

+As at June 30, 2020, the Corporation was compliant with all restrictions in the credit agreement.
+Refer to note 2 "Basis of Preparation" for additional information.
 Copies of the Corporation's credit agreements may be accessed through the SEDAR website (www.sedar.com).